danfuzz/samizdat/doc/library-guide/LangNode.md

 Like `makeCall`, except that each of the `values` is wrapped in a thunk.
 This is useful in converting conditional expressions and the like.

+#### `makeClassDef(name, attributes, methods) -> node`

+Makes a class definition node.
+This is a `top` variable definition of a class with the given name. `attributes` must be a list of single-binding symbol tables, and `methods` must be a list of named closures.

 #### `makeDynamicImport(node) -> [node+]`

 Converts an `import*` node to a list of statement nodes which perform an